0xcf/decal-web/about.md

 Each lab will be due by the **Saturday, 11:59pm PST** after the lab section unless otherwise stated.
 Labs (and lectures) will be released the prior Sunday, so you will have a week to complete them.

-**You must complete 10 labs to receive credit for taking the course.** However, we will allow **two unexcused late labs** to be turned in before the semester ends.
+**You must complete 10 labs to receive credit for taking the course.** The late due date for labs is 2 weeks after the original due date.
+You may submit up to 2 labs late throughout the semester without penalty.

-If you need to request an **excused lab extension**, please fill out [this form](https://forms.gle/KX5o2WLYcJqgxCZE9).
+If you need to request an **excused lab extension or drop**, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSde6CIiaA1Z-U3vSxDU_AbmyyWKEVPKa-vhHEysltLsG2de3A/viewform).
 Doing so will not affect your two unexcused late labs.

 You are *highly encouraged* to look over the lab, and try to start it, *before* coming to live lab sections each week.
 This will allow you to better utilize the help of the facilitators.

 ## Live Labs
-During the scheduled Tuesday and Thursday class times from 8-9pm, we will host live lab sections, where facilitators will give additional information and demos related to the lab, and hold office hours to answer any questions that may arise.
-As conditions allow, we currently plan on offering hybrid labs, where you may either join via Zoom or visit the OCF lab (171 MLK) to attend in person.
-While attendance is not required, you are **highly encouraged** to attend since the information covered will make completing labs a shorter and more enjoyable experience.
+During the scheduled Tuesday and Thursday class times from 8:10-9pm, we will host live lab sections, where facilitators will give additional information, demos related to the lab, walk through solutions to participation assignments, and hold office hours to answer any questions that may arise.
+Lab sections will be held in the OCF lab (171 MLK, [click here](https://www.ocf.berkeley.edu/docs/services/lab/) for directions).
+If you are unable to attend for any reason, you may also complete an alternate participation assignment.
+7 out of 10 attendance assignments must be completed over the semester (either by attending, or completing the assignment).

+## Grading
+The following are required to receive credit for the course:
+* 10 completed lab assignments
+    * Lab assignments are graded on completion, *not* correctness.
+Blank or otherwise extremely low-effort submissions (i.e. no visible attempt at answering the questions asked) will be considered incomplete.
+* 7 completed participation assignments
+    * You will have the option of either attending live lab or answering questions about the lecture to receive credit for these assignments.

 # FAQ

 ## Will the DeCal be offered next semester?
-The DeCal has been approved for Fall 2021 and will be happening!
-There will be more information on how to enroll closer to the start of the semester; in the meantime, please fill out our [interest form](https://docs.google.com/forms/d/1uY6UcbH1s1Bb7AjQiO3wbvGliEMN-L0PJvlci7qNJfI/edit) to stay updated.
+The DeCal has been approved for Spring 2022 and will be happening!
+There will be more information on how to enroll closer to the start of the semester; in the meantime, please fill out our [interest form](https://docs.google.com/forms/d/e/1FAIpQLSdGESPxNAGEhbrzhterrEi_sT3idf3TjTLjOC0UbEcj0WeqsA/viewform) to stay updated.

-As for Spring 2022 and beyond, we currently have no information about the availability for this course in future semesters.
+The DeCal will likely not be offered in Fall 2022, but this is subject to change.

 ## How do I know which track is best for me?
 **Beginner Track** is intended for those who have little to no prior experience of using Linux-based systems.
 We will be providing an overview to several important concepts in systems administration, such as networking, shell scripting, version control, and security.
 It's perfectly OK if you've never worked with or heard of these concepts before- but if you're familiar with them, we recommend you opt for the advanced track.
 Overall, we welcome everyone to this track!